Building the Best PC for Rocket League

 Operating System: Windows 10

-AMD's CPU dominance for price-to-performance ratios is still showing here, as there's still no real need to push for the higher-clocked (and more expensive) Intel CPUs just yet; Rocket League will still not push the game super-hard on the cores, even at 1440p.
+AMD's CPU dominance for price-to-performance ratios is still showing here.
+That said, Rocket League will still not push the game super-hard on the cores, even at 1440p.
 This means that you can build a great 1440p 60 FPS or 1080p 100 FPS system for much less than you might expect when compared to other games.

-Unlike above, this time we've gone all team red, pairing the 1600X with a RX 570 8GB (now that you can get those without breaking the bank, thanks to the cool-off in those old cryptomining issues).
+This time we're pairing the 2600X with an RX 580 (now that you can get those without breaking the bank, thanks to the cool-off in those old cryptomining issues).

 Motherboard: Asrock B450 Pro4